 - Alarms and Clock.

 - VLC media player.

-These apps might run in the background and cause your GPU usage to shoot up.
+These apps might run in the background and cause your GPU usage to increase.

-With the Task Manager app, you can confirm whether stock apps are using up your GPU resources.
-If they are, closing them from the Task Manager should reduce GPU utilization.
+You can confirm whether stock apps use your GPU resources with the Task Manager app.
+If they are, closing them from the Task Manager should reduce utilization.